 Centre for Robotics Research (CORE) is to develop world-leading solutions to critical challenges faced in society where robot-centric approaches can improve outcomes.
 Projects largely revolve around medical themes, while recent research efforts have expanded that remit to include horticulture/agriculture, manufacturing and humanitarian demining.

-The Centre is a collaborative venture between University of Edinburgh and Heriot-Watt University.
+The Centre is a joint venture between the University of Edinburgh and Heriot-Watt University.
 The underlying theme running throughout the centre's research is interaction.
 The robotics infrastructure includes the Atlas robot, the PR2 robot, the Baxter bimanual manipulation platform and several prosthetics platforms, monitoring devices and immersive work cell setups, as well as UAVs, marine technology and immersive virtual reality systems.

 The Essex Robotics group concerns with the development of various kinds of embedded systems and intelligent robots that will be used in environments coexisting with humans.
 These systems and robots are mobile, autonomous, interactive and intelligent, and will be useful assistants / companions for people in different ages, situations, activities and environments in order to improve the quality of life.
 It is one of the large mobile robotics groups in the UK, with advanced mobile robotics research facilities.